rwb/prevention/README.md

 107. What do the authors of the urban land study mean by the phrase "baseline balance"?
 108. Why did the urban land study take over 6 years to complete?
 109. What was the treatment noncompliance problem in the urban blighted land study?
+110. What is an "intent-to-treat" analysis?
-110. What was the main finding of the urban blighted land study?
+111. What was the main finding of the urban blighted land study?
-111. How did the authors of the urban blighted land study test for displacement effects?
+112. How did the authors of the urban blighted land study test for displacement effects?
-112. What is gentrification and why is it a source of concern in the urban blighted land study?
+113. What is gentrification and why is it a source of concern in the urban blighted land study?
-113. How were the key outcomes measured in the urban blighted land study?
+114. How were the key outcomes measured in the urban blighted land study?
-114. Was gentrification a significant problem in the blighted land intervention?
+115. Was gentrification a significant problem in the blighted land intervention?
-115. What was the most important strength of the urban blighted land study?
+116. What was the most important strength of the urban blighted land study?
-116. What was the most important weakness of the urban blighted land study?
+117. What was the most important weakness of the urban blighted land study?